 In 2008 I had a big life change.
 My decade-long job in London ended, as did my marriage.
 My mother — who also lived in London — passed away.
 With these ties cut, I decided to move to my parents’ birthplace, Sabah, Malaysia.
 Kota Kinabalu had a British international school for my son, and relatives from both sides of my family were there.
 I had never lived there and had some vague idea of discovering my roots.

-In time, I got a gig as a pianist in the lobby of the Jesselton Hotel.
-It was a perfect gig for me, and I met a lot of musicians.
-I wanted to write about them so I started a blog on WordPress called SabahSongs.
+After about six months, I got a gig as a pianist in the lobby of the Jesselton Hotel in Kota Kinabalu.
+I met many musicians and wanted to write about them, so I started a blog on WordPress called SabahSongs.
 That was in 2009, and I’ve continued blogging ever since.

 Locals loved it, as did Sabahans living abroad.
 I would rock up to a music festival with photographers in tow, and we had a blast publishing articles with good photos.

-When I said I was moving to Australia, people asked me to turn the blog into a book.
+People asked me to turn the blog into a book when I said I was moving to Australia.
 The Minister for Tourism and Culture liked the idea, as did the publisher North Borneo Publications.
-The result was a glossy, coffee-table book which is now housed in the Sabah State Library and sold at the Sabah Tourism Board and in bookstores across Malaysia.
+The result was a glossy, coffee-table book that is now housed in the Sabah State Library and sold at the Sabah Tourism Board and in bookstores across Malaysia.
 It is gifted to visiting dignitaries, and I have even heard that university students cite it when writing about the development of Sabah fusion music.